hasan0v/TETYM/memory-bank/techContext.md

     *   `featured_image_url` (TEXT, optional)

 *Note on Bilingual Fields:* Suffixing with `_az` and `_en` is a common pattern.
 Alternatively, a separate translations table could be used for more complex scenarios, but for two languages, direct fields are often simpler.

+## 7. UI Component Implementation

+*   **Custom Components with Tailwind CSS:**
+    *   Built custom components like Card, Section, Hero, and form elements using Tailwind CSS for maximum design flexibility and consistency with the project's visual identity.
+    *   Implemented responsive designs that work well on mobile, tablet, and desktop screens.

+*   **Animation Library:**
+    *   Framer Motion was implemented for animations and transitions to create a polished user experience.
+    *   Used for page transitions, hover effects, and scroll animations.

+*   **Component Design Patterns:**
+    *   **Error Handling:** Implemented robust error handling for images in the Card component with graceful fallbacks (displaying title initials when images fail to load).
+    *   **Internationalization:** All components are designed to work with the language context system for bilingual support.
+    *   **Form Validation:** Used Formik with Yup for form validation with support for both Azerbaijani and English error messages.

+*   **Type Safety:**
+    *   Enhanced the language system with proper TypeScript typing for improved code reliability.
+    *   Added type-safe translation function that provides better error handling and substitution support.